neot3/blockberg/README.md

 ## TERMINAL DERIVATIVES TRADING INFRA ON SOLANA

-Blockberg is our trading terminal with on-chain settlement for cryptocurrency derivatives.
+Blockberg is our trading terminal on Solana for cryptocurrency derivatives with MagicBlock and Pyth integration.

 ---